 The Rebecca Keel Memorial Scholarship honors Becky Keel, a former PhysAssist Scribe who lost her life in a tragic car accident in 2015.
 At only 22, Becky was a remarkable individual who accomplished an incredible amount while touching so many people in her circle.
 Pictured here on her first day with PhysAssist Scribes, her ebullience, energy, and amazing nature shine through.

-Each year NTAF distributes a $5,000 scholarship in Becky’s name to a PhysAssist Scribe that embodies Becky’s spirit.
+Each year North Texas Ace Foundation distributes a $5,000 scholarship in Becky’s name to a PhysAssist Scribe that embodies Becky’s spirit.
 Below are past recipients of this scholarship.

-In January 2017, the $5,000.00 Rebecca Keel Memorial Scholarship was awarded to Priya Patel, a PhysAssist Scribe working in Dallas, TX.
-Becky’s family presented the check and gave a warm, heartfelt speech on how Priya embodies their daughter’s spirit and drive.
-“Like our daughter, Priya walks through the world with purpose and uses her talents and passions for the good of others,” shared Jim Keel, Becky’s father.
+The 2016 Rebecca Keel Memorial Scholarship was awarded to Priya Patel, a PhysAssist Scribe working in Dallas, Texas.
+Rebecca’s family presented the check and gave a warm, heartfelt speech on how Priya embodies their daughter’s spirit and drive.
+“Like our daughter, Priya walks through the world with purpose and uses her talents and passions for the good of others,” shared Jim Keel, Rebecca’s father.

 Daniel R. Schaefer, Florida State University